Reducing your carbon footprint doesn't have to be boring!

 💙 30 degree wash

-If you wash your clothes on 30 degrees you are helping to save the planet through the energy saved to heat the water.
+If you wash your clothes on 30 degrees Celsius or less you are helping to save the planet through the energy saved to heat the water.
 The common myth that your clothes will only get clean on high temperatures is not true, make sure you don't overload the washing machine and get a good detergent that works at this temperature.
 We recommend using over 30 degrees for clothes that carry more germs...
 Oh and don’t use a tumble dryer.

 👜 Buy local